marcosvppfernandes/marcosvppfernandes/README.md

 # Hey there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="31px">

-### 👨‍💻 My name is Marcos, I am from Brazil and I am a **Data Scientist/Software Engineer**.
+### 👨‍💻 My name is Marcos, I am from Brazil and I am a *Big Nerd / Cloud Support Engineer / Data Analyst / Eternal Student**.
-### I am living in the U.S. and I am currently working as a Big Data Analyst for Infosys.
+### I am living in the U.S. and I am currently working as a CSA for AWS.